Google Ads Management Service

-You probably already know about SEO and organic rankings.
-While this is definitely an essential part of growing your business online, depending on your industry, it might be nearly impossible to get to the top of Google’s search results organically.
-Google tends to favor big names and brands for their organic search rankings.
-AdWords, Google Ads, lets you cheat.
+While this is definitely an essential part of growing your business online, depending on your industry, it will be difficult and time consuming to get to the top of Google’s search results organically.
+Ranking your website can take time, even with the most qualified SEO efforts.
+AdWords, Google Ads, lets you cheat the system a bit.

 Why Would You Want to Pay for Ads on Google’s Display Network?

 According to a WebVisible survey, 86% of consumers use the internet to find a local business.
 72% prefer to research local merchants with a search engine.
 As of July 2020, over 86% of all internet searches are performed on Google.

 How is Google so successful, considering most consumers use it for free?

 Well, 97% of their total revenues come from advertising.